Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Problem setting and key results

-\paragraph{Contribution 2: A measure can disentangle treatment effect from baseline risk [Section~\ref{section:generative-models}]}
+\paragraph*{Contribution 2: A measure can disentangle treatment effect from baseline risk [Section~\ref{section:generative-models}]}

 Table~\ref{tab:introduction-diastolic} shows that the choice of the measure gives different impressions of the heterogeneity of the effect, i.e. how much the effects measures change on different subgroups.
 Such differences can be due to different baseline risks.
-For example, it seems that a higher number needed to treat on the subgroup with low prevalence ($X=1$) is expected as, even without the treatment, individuals already have a low risk of stroke.
+For example, it seems that a higher number needed to treat on the subgroup with low prevalence ($X=0$) is expected as, even without the treatment, individuals already have a low risk of stroke.
 Is it possible to disentangle the baseline variation with the treatment effect in itself?
-Surprisingly, in this example, one measure is constant (or \textit{homogeneous}) over the strata $X$: the risk ratio.
-We will show that this measure was the only one expected to behave like this.
-More precisely, we will show that depending on the outcome nature and the direction of treatment effect (harmful or beneficial), there exists one treatment effect measure capable of disentangling the baseline level with the treatment effect itself: the RD for continuous outcome; either the RR or the SR (depending on the direction of the treatment) for binary outcome.
-All other common measures entangle baseline level and treatment effect.
-A by-product of this definition is a non-parametric way to define covariates being treatment effect modulators or only prognostic covariates.
+Surprisingly, in this example, one measure is constant (or \textit{homogeneous}) over the strata $X$: the Risk Ratio.
+We will show that among collapsible measures, only the Risk Difference can disentangle in all generality the baseline risk with the treatment effect at both strata and population level (CATE and ATE).
+Other causal measures are able to do so only in specific settings (e.g., homogeneous treatment effect).
+This is the case in the example given in Table~\ref{tab:introduction-diastolic} for the Risk Ratio.
+For binary outcomes, we exhibit a specific model (inspired from the Russian Roulette) in which natural causal measures to consider are $(i)$ the Conditional Risk Ratio when the effect is beneficial or $(ii)$ the Conditional Survival Ratio when the effect is detrimental.